Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

 Thaw: thaw overnight in the fridge or the microwave with a thawing function.

-Reheat: reheat in the microwave for 2 minutes.
-Alternatively, transfer cauliflower mashed potatoes into a saucepan, add 2 tablespoons of milk and reheat on the stove while whisking for 5 minutes.
+Reheat: reheat potato cauliflower mash in the microwave for 2 minutes.
+Alternatively, transfer it into a saucepan, add two tablespoons of milk, and reheat on the stove while whisking for 5 minutes.
 Add more cheese, milk, and fresh herbs to improve taste and texture.

 More Cauliflower Recipes